BugShooting/BugShooting.Docs/plugin_v3.md

     // Get the file bytes of an image for a specific file format. byte[] GetFileBytes(string FileFormat, ImageData ImageData)

-    // Get the file extention for a specific file format. string GetFileExtention(string FileFormat)
+    // Get the file extension for a specific file format. string GetFileExtension(string FileFormat)

     // Get the MIME type for a specific file format. string GetMimeType(string FileFormat)